-Hermosos & Malditos – fine dining at Madrid’s Totem Hotel
+Hermosos & Malditos – Fine Dining at Madrid’s Totem Hotel

 Salamanca is Madrid’s most upscale neighbourhood; think gourmet food stores, designer boutiques, and high-end restaurants.
 Refined and elitist, eating sometimes in these types of districts in capital cities can be a little stuffy, and not very imaginative.